-Secondary trauma can happen to anyone in a helping profession, and first responders are at particular risk.
-Secondary trauma is having a significant impact on Ohio’s first responders with many experiencing compassion fatigue.
-Compassion fatigue is an emotional response to being repeatedly exposed to the trauma of others that leads to symptoms of post-traumatic stress disorder such as heightened awareness, anger, or disassociation.
+Secondary trauma can affect anyone in a helping profession, and first responders are especially at risk.
+Many first responders affected by secondary trauma are experiencing compassion fatigue.
+Compassion fatigue is an emotional response to being repeatedly exposed to the trauma of others which causes symptoms of post-traumatic stress disorder such as heightened awareness, anger, or disassociation.
 First responders can save someone from an overdose but cannot force the overdose victim to get treatment, thus responders may save the same person multiple times leading to a sense of futility.
 The lack of available substance abuse treatment facilities also contributes to the first responder’s feelings of frustration as they often cannot even recommend somewhere for treatment.
-Many have become resigned to knowing they will be called to the same location repeatedly until the victim can no longer be saved.
+Many have resigned, knowing that they will be called to the same location repeatedly until the victim can no longer be saved.

 Compassion fatigue needs to be acknowledged and treated.
 Ohio recognizes the impact of compassion fatigue for first responders and has dedicated funding from the 21st Century Cures Act to address the issue of secondary trauma.
-However, it is important for every first responder to self-monitor and make self-care a priority, including seeking help before compassion fatigue leads to burnout.
+It is important for every first responder to self-monitor and make self-care a priority, including seeking help before compassion fatigue leads to burnout.
 One easy way to self-check for compassion fatigue is to take the Professional Quality of Life Elements Theory and Measurement.
-This free measurement tool can help you gauge your level of professional stress and satisfaction and what you should consider doing when suffering from secondary trauma.
+This free measurement tool can help you gauge your level of professional stress, satisfaction and what to consider when suffering from secondary trauma.

 What May Help